keithbuhler/keithbuhler.github.io/index.md

 > * "I can say that I learned more from this class than any I have taken before."
 (UK, PHI305, 2015)
 > * “This class was structured on one of the most helpful and clear cut syllabus I’ve ever had the pleasure to read.”
 (PHL200, 2016)
 > * “It seems as though I have been looking all my life for what I have found in philosophy.”
 (PHL200, Asbury University, Spring 2016.)
-> *  "Keith's dynamism, his acumen, and his compassion make him one of Wheatstone Academy's best teachers and mentors.
+> *  "Keith's dynamism, his acumen, and his compassion make him one of [our] best teachers and mentors.
 Appealing and personable, he quickly and easily inspires his students to have a passion for education.
 It has been a consistent pleasure to work alongside him."
 (Peter David Gross, Executive Director at Wheatstone Ministries)

 <img src="/images/measurelearning.png" alt="propermeasure" align="right" hspace="20" height="300" width="300">